paulhibbitts/cmpt-363-213-beta/docs/readings.md

 <a class="embedly-card" data-card-controls="0" data-card-align="left" href="https://courses.cs.washington.edu/courses/cse440/08au/readings_files/lewis-reiman/chap-2.v-1.html">Chapter 2: Getting to Know Users and Their Tasks</a>

 ## Week 9
+### How to plan, conduct, and summarize usability tests?
 **Usability Testing Guide (1 of 2 for Week 9)**
 <a class="embedly-card" data-card-controls="0" data-card-align="left" href="https://boxesandarrows.com/usability-testing-guide/">Usability Testing Guide</a>